rahul-kulkarni105/bookmarks/README.md

 - [STOP using local storage!](https://www.rdegges.com/2018/please-stop-using-local-storage/) - Gives you a great explanation about what is local storage and why to use it or not to use it.
 Also tells you what to use instead if not local storage.
 - [Sanfoundry](https://www.sanfoundry.com/) - Like MCQs because you are a madlad? well, here you go.

+## Management
+- [Makers Schedule](https://www.paulgraham.com/makersschedule.html) - A Neat article explains managers' schedules vs makers' schedules.
+Worth a 4 min read.

 ## Tutorial based
 ### Javascript
 - [Modern Javascript Tutorial](https://javascript.info/) - Just good ole JS tut.
-There are a lot out there, some might even be better than this but this one is a decent one.
-Definitely one with a better UX.
+There are a lot out there, some might even be better than this but this one is decent.
+One with a better UX.
 - [Eloquent Javascript Book](https://eloquentjavascript.net/) - If javascript had a bible.
 - [Clean Code Javascript](https://github.com/ryanmcdermott/clean-code-javascript#variables) - Guidelines to write a cleaner code, more like suggestions/best practices.
-A great resource to look into every now and then, especially working on a new project/ working with a team to set up coding/review guidelines.
+A great resource to look into now and then, especially when working on a new project/ working with a team to set up coding/review guidelines.

 ### Rust
 - [Rust - Half hour in text](https://fasterthanli.me/articles/a-half-hour-to-learn-rust) - Just start here if you are wondering what is rust and where do I start.
 Here. :)